 41% use drugs and alcohol to cope with mental health issues (source: The unhealthy state of homelessness, 2014 - Homeless Link)

 Homeless people are far more vulnerable to issues relating to alcohol and drug use.
-Multiple diagnosis of substance and mental health issues can be a barrier to services (The unhealthy state of homelessness, 2014 - Homeless Link).
+Multiple diagnosis of substance and mental health issues can be a barrier to services (The unhealthy state of homelessness, 2014).
 Rates of alcohol and drug use are four times higher than in the general population.

 Severe and multiple disadvantage and access to health services